lululemon33/sent_coupon_acceptance/README.md

 - They tend not to have children riding with them in the car upon acceptance
 - They tend to not be Fishermen, Farmers nor Foresters

-Furthermore, warm tempuratures seem to persuade drivers to accept coupons versus cold tempuratures.
+Furthermore, warm tempuratures seem to persuade drivers to accept coupons for the nearest bars versus cold tempuratures.

 3) Drivers who accepted coupons for carry out from a near by restaurant share the following characteristics: